If you're a parent of a sexually active teen, you probably just breathed a sigh of relief.

 The shot is a drug called medroxyprogesterone (Depo-Provera).
 It has a long-acting form of the hormone progestin that lasts about 3 months.

-If your teen chooses this option, she'll need to visit the doctor every 11-13 weeks for an injection.
+If your teen chooses this option, they'll need to visit the doctor every 11-13 weeks for an injection.
 Girls who use this type of birth control might have lighter periods.
 But they could also gain weight and lose bone density.
 Only about 6 in every 100 females who choose this method get pregnant in the first year.
 That's a better success rate than birth control pills.

 It doesn't prevent pregnancy as well as other methods.
 About 9 in every 100 users will get pregnant during the first year.
 Still, it’s easier to use than birth control pills.
 Get more information on the differences between the birth control pill and the patch.